Ultra-high density & high temperature / strength stabilityPan Head Screw

 • Tungsten material datasheet

-Tungsten pan head screws are usually made from tungsten alloys per ASTM B777, and range from 90% to 97% pure tungsten, alloyed with nickel and copper or nickel and iron.
-Fasteners can also be made from Commercially Pure (CP) Tungsten.
+Tungsten screws are usually made from tungsten alloys per ASTM B777, and range from 90% to 97% pure tungsten, alloyed with nickel and copper or nickel and iron.
+Pan head screws can also be made from Commercially Pure (CP) Tungsten.

 Applications

-• The heat treating / furnace industry uses tungsten screws in high temperature vacuum furnaces due to tungstens great high temperature strength & stability.
+• The heat treating / furnace industry uses tungsten pan head screws in high temperature vacuum furnaces due to tungstens great high temperature strength & stability.

-• Tungsten screws also play a role in the medical community for their low magnetic properties as well as their radiopaque properties.
+• Tungsten pan head screws also play a role in the medical community for their low magnetic properties as well as their radiopaque properties.

 Resources: Tungsten Torque Specs